helm/helm-www/versioned_docs/version-3/chart_template_guide/subcharts_and_globals.md

 ---
-title: "Subcharts and Global Values"
+title: Subcharts and Global Values
-description: "Interacting with a subchart's and global values."
+description: Interacting with a subchart's and global values.
 sidebar_position: 11
 ---